Ultimate OCEANIA Travel Guide

 PACK LIKE A PRO ON YOUR NEXT TRIP TO OCEANIA!

 SAFETY IN OCEANIA

 Safety varies from country to country.
 Popular destinations such as Australia and New Zealand are incredibly safe; it’s the wildlife you need to look out for more than anything else!

 The majority of the Pacific Islands are also safe, although some destinations are not used to tourists.
 In the Pacific, you need to watch out for cyclones and storms at certain times of the year.

 Some destinations, like Papua New Guinea, are not safe to travel to without a lot of advanced planning and local expertise.

-Don't leave home for Oceania without checking out our safety tips for travel.
-These include tried and trusted advice from more than 20 years of world trave.
+Don’t leave home for Oceania without checking out our safety tips for travel.
+These include tried and trusted advice from more than 20 years of world travel.

 Looking for more info?
-Check out all the articles we’ve written on travel in Oceania and start planning your dream trip.
+Check out all the articles we’ve written on travel to Oceania and start planning your dream trip.